Adam-Brand/Pooled_Testing_HIV/README.md

       simdata2_rev - same as simdata_rev, but with SD=0

 2) run program sim_data_betas.R.
-This program uses the training set for simulation data, simdata_train, to estimate the betas of different models.
-For the simulations in the paper, we used only the estimated betas from the data where SD=1.0 to predict VL.
+This program uses the training set for simulation data, simdata_train, to estimate the betas using different models.
+For the simulations in the paper, we used only the estimated betas from the data where SD=1.0 to predict VL using ridge regression.
 We did not set seeds for ridge regression, so betas may vary slightly.
 The betas we used are included in the method_eval programs (more on these below).

 3) Run a method_eval program from the 'Method_eval' folder.
 Each program sources the program containing the needed functions, method_eval_source.
 This program must be downloaded and the working directory set to point to it before running.
-Nothing in method_eval_source needs to be changed.

     a) Each method_eval program evaluates the methods on 50,000 samples (500, 10 x 10 matrices) in a variety of scenarios.

-    b) Which scenario each statement evaluates should be recognizable by the name of the result file in the write.table statement below the function call.
-The statement begins with a read.table command which tells us which data we are using, i.e., SD=1.0 or SD=0.
+    b) Which scenario each statement evaluates should be recognizable by the name of the result file.
+The statement begins with a readRDS command which tells us which data we are using, i.e., SD=1.0 or SD=0.
 Then the estimated betas are set which are the betas used to predict the VL based on the 2 covariates.
 (This is where the betas are recorded that we obtained from sim_data_betas program.)

     c) Within each evaluation scenario, we set the number of matrices, matrix size, SE (the ME on log10 scale in the paper). prec and precrd have to do with prediction fitting precision variables, and we leave them at 10 and 20, respectively.
 Cutoff is left at 1000 and represents the VL cutoff for 'failure'.
 We leave tstperd at 5, lowlimit at 50 and filltype="rnd" for the evaluations in the paper.
 There are 3 main evaluation functions within the method_eval programs: